Managing Indirect Spend: Enhancing Profitability through Strategic Sourcing

 Our procurement and strategic sourcing teams are optimized for success; they work in the same small groups for multiple projects so there is no learning curve or group dynamics to overcome, and each person becomes adept at conducting all activities of the sourcing project lifecycle.
 All our procurement support team members, from VP to analyst, support the entire end-to-end strategic sourcing process to ensure consistency across procurement and sourcing projects and engagements.
 All our procurement and strategic sourcing team members have access to Source One’s proprietary database that can be leveraged for project components such as custom benchmarking, spend analysis, and contract negotiations.

-The Source One team members possess degrees in a variety of studies including Finance, Supply Chain Management, Business Administration, International Business, and Management of Information Systems.
+The Source One team member is comprised of professionals with real-world practical experience who also possess degrees in a variety of studies including Finance, Supply Chain Management, Business Administration, International Business, and Management of Information Systems.

 Collaboration is Key to Effective Strategic Sourcing